rails/rails/guides/source/action_mailer_basics.md

 Intercepting and Observing Emails
 -------------------

 Action Mailer provides hooks into the Mail observer and interceptor methods.
-These allow you to register classes that are called during the mail delivery life cycle of every email sent.
+These allow you to register classes that are called during the mail delivery life cycle of every email sent or from a specific mailer.

 ### Intercepting Emails

 Interceptors allow you to make modifications to emails before they are handed off to the delivery agents.
 An interceptor class must implement the `::delivering_email(message)` method which will be called before the email is sent.

 ```ruby
 class SandboxEmailInterceptor